Before I explain how to improve listening skills in a foreign language, I have one thing to confess.

 - Come to terms with the fact that you are not going to understand everything for a long time.

 - Listen as often as it’s only possible.
 Listen while doing household chores.
-Listen when you’re at the gym.
+Do it when you’re at the gym.
 Listen when you’re in a car.
 You get it.
 LISTEN!

 - Do not translate into your native tongue.
-You should be fully focused on a speaker, not the translation process.
+You should be entirely focused on a speaker, not the translation process.

 - Listen to something you enjoy.